Civic Chandran: Life

 He was born on 5 April 1951 in Murikungal village near Kodakara in Trichur district.
 He was the eldest of four children born to Velappan and Lakshmi.
 His birth name was C. V. Kuttan.
-From 1968 to 1981 he worked as a teacher in Wayanad and Eranad.
+From 1968 to 1981, he worked as a teacher in Wayanad and Eranad.
 In 1981, he was suspended from the job on charges of Naxalite links.
 Following the acquittal by the High Court, he returned to teaching in 1991.
 Now retired, he lives in West Hill, Calicut.
 He was married to P. Sridevi, who died some years before.
-Their elder daughter Kabani is a translator and the younger daughter Harita is an architect.
+There were two daughters from the marriage.

 In July 2022, a complaint was lodged against Civic Chandran for sexually assaulting a woman activist.

 Career

 Civic was a member of the editorial board of Yanan magazine.
 This magazine was later confiscated by the government.
 He was imprisoned during the Emergency.
 He edited an anthology of poems titled Thadavara Kavithakal (Poems from Prison).
 He notes that political prisoners like him started to write poems in prison as part of survival and resistance.

 Civic was the secretary of Janakiya Samskarika Vedi and editor of its mouthpiece Prerana.
 Civic was instrumental in popularising street theatre in Kerala.
 The magazines Vakku and Patabhedam were published under his leadership.
 In 1995, he staged the play Ningal Aare Communist Akki (Who did you make a communist), a counter drama based on Thoppil Bhasi's Ningal Enne Communist Akki (You made me a communist).
 The play sparked off a storm by taking an unsparing look at mainstream communism, calling it anti-Dalit and patriarchal.
 The play also led to the Civic Chandran v.
 Ammini Amma case, a landmark case in Indian copyright law.

-Civil is a regular columnist in magazines and newspapers and writes about cultural issues.
+Civic is a regular columnist in magazines and newspapers and writes about cultural issues.
 Civic is a distinct voice in Kerala's cultural arena, often clashing with and opposing the traditional left.
 He handled columns in Madhyamam and India Today.
 He is now the editor of Pathabhedam magazine.